Xuefeng-Zhu/payroll/README.md

 # payroll

-A payroll system developed with React and Solidty for Ethereum Blockchain platform.
+A payroll system based on Ethereum.

+## Features

+* Add/Update/Delete employees
+* Add fund to the contract
+* Ensure employees get paid on time

 ## Get Started